For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 If you have a small room in university halls (or in your student house), make the most of your space by using storage solutions.

-You can get boxes from Amazon (similar styles available from IKEA) that are brilliant for the top or inside of your wardrobe, or wherever else you have space.
+You can get boxes from Amazon (with similar styles available from IKEA) that are brilliant for the top or inside of your wardrobe, or wherever else you have space.

 You may find that you also have some space under your bed to store stuff.
 Storage boxes and bags that fit under your bed will make it easy for you to access your favourite items, without your room getting too cluttered.